NervousBlakedown/match_point/README.md

    Add a photo, write a little about yourself, verify your identity, and let the fun begin.

 2. **Start Swiping:**
    Like someone?
 Swipe "yes" and invest $5.
-It’s your stake in finding real connections.
+No pay, no play.

 3. **It’s a Match!:**
    Both swipe "yes"?
 Congrats!
 Now set your meeting availability and let the magic happen.